Cardinals vs. Mets Player Props Betting Odds

 |1

-Bet on player props for Francisco Lindor, Brandon Nimmo or other Mets players with BetMGM.
+Bet on player props for Brandon Nimmo, Francisco Lindor or other Mets players with BetMGM.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.